vysh2303/html/README.md

 # html
-this is the html praxtice repo
+this is the html practice repo